 There are special provisions also for summary assessment.
 In respect of a dealer whose gross turnover in a year does not exceed Rs.3 lakh under both H.G.S.T.
 Act and C.S.T.
-Act and who has shown an aggregate increase of at least 15 per cent in tax over the tax paid in the year immediately preceding without requiring the presence of the dealer and production of account books and evidences in support of his returns subject to the conditions that (i) the dealer should have filed all the returns in time duly accompanied with declarations, bills of loading, certificates, list of sales and purchases of goods, as prescribed, during the year under consideration. (ii) tax should have been calculated at correct rate in the returns and the due amount should have been deposited. (iii) no offence of evasion of tax was committed or detected for which penalty could be imposed.
+Act and who has shown an aggregate increase of at least 15 per cent in tax over the tax paid in the year immediately preceding without requiring the presence of the dealer and production of account books and evidences in support of his returns subject to the conditions that (i) the dealer should have filed all the returns in time duly accompanied with declarations, bills of loading, certificates, list of sales and purchases of goods, as prescribed, during the year under consideration. (ii) tax should have been deposited. (iii) no offence of evasion of tax was committed or detected for which penalty could be imposed.